datagovuk/dgu-vagrant-puppet/README.md

 NB This setup does not work with a Windows host machine (since it relies on symbolic links).

-Before creating the virtual machine, clone this repo to the host machine and switch to the 'togo' branch:
+Before creating the virtual machine, clone this repo to the host machine:

     git clone https://github.com/datagovuk/dgu-vagrant-puppet
     cd dgu-vagrant-puppet
-    git checkout togo

 Use the script to clone all the CKAN source repos onto your host machine: